Dosage Form: inhalant

 FT (PA – PV)

 where: PA = Pressure of atmosphere

 FV = Flow of gas through vaporizer (mL/min)

 FT = Total gas flow (mL/min)

 Isoflurane contains no stabilizer.
-Nothing in the agent alters calibration or operation of these vaporizers.
+Nothing in the drug product alters calibration or operation of these vaporizers.

 How is Isoflurane Supplied

 Isoflurane, USP is packaged in 100 mL and 250 mL amber-colored bottles.250 ml NDC 66794-017-25

 1. J.C.
 Sill, et al, Anesthesiology 66:273-279, 19872.
 R.F.
 Hickey, et al, Anesthesiology 68:21-30, 19883.
 C.W.
 Buffington, et al, Anesthesiology 66:280-292, 19874.
 S. Reiz, et al, Anesthesiology 59:91-97, 19835.
 S. Slogoff and A.S.
 Keats, Anesthesiology 70:179-188, 19896.
 K.J.
 Tuman, et al, Anesthesiology 70:189-198, 19897.
 D.T.
 Mangano, Editorial Views, Anesthesiology 70:175-178, 1989